Foundations of Carrollian Geometry: Embedding of Null Hypersurfaces and Rigging

 This choice of rigging is obviously singular when $\rho_n \to 0$ and the surface becomes null, giving rise to all singularities encountered when considering the null limit of various geometric quantities.
 This is the reason why for null hypersurfaces we cannot identify the metric dual of $n$ with the rigging vector $k$.

 \paragraph{Null Hypersurface} Given a normal 1-form $n$, the condition $\iota_k n = 1$ does not uniquely determine the rigging vector $k$, as one can always make a shift, $k \to k + \lambda$, by a vector $\lambda$ satisfying $\iota_\lambda n = 0$.
 This new rigging vector will, in general, have a different norm from $k$, depending on the choice of $\lambda$.
 In other words, by choosing an appropriate vector $\lambda$, we can adjust the norm $\rho_k$ of the rigging vector to any value we desire.
-For our purposes, we will work with a null rigging, where $\rho_k = 0$.\footnote{We will use the same condition in the next section, to describe the so-called sCarrollian structure.} It immediately follows that $\tilde{k}_\mu = k_\mu$, and that $k_\mu$ is automatically tangent to the null hypersurface $\N$.
+For our purposes, we will work with a null rigging, where $\rho_k = 0$.\footnote{We will use the same condition in the next section, to describe the so-called sCarrollian structure.
+When both the normal and the rigging are null, plus when introducing null dyads for the space (and thus exclusively in $4$ spacetime dimensions), this reduces to the Newman-Penrose tetrads.
+We will discuss this further in section \ref{7}. } It immediately follows that $\tilde{k}_\mu = k_\mu$, and that $k_\mu$ is automatically tangent to the null hypersurface $\N$.
 Hence, we shall denote $\tilde{k}$ simply as $k$, and we will also denote the tangent vector by $\tilde{n}^\mu = \ell^\mu$.
 Note that, although $\ell^\mu$ and $n^\mu$ are, by definition, equal on $\N$, they have different bulk extensions, unless $\rho_n$ is zero everywhere in the bulk.
 For simplicity, we will simply write $\rho_n = \rho$, and we recall that $\rho\Neq 0$ defines the locus of points of the isolated null hypersurface $\cN$.
 We also have the relations

 The rigged metric is given by

 and, when evaluated on $\rho=0$, we will use the notation $q_{\mu\nu}\Neq h_{\mu\nu}$.

 We also define the horizontal projector $q_\mu{}^\nu$ satisfying